 The mp3 sound files have now been converted from the original midi files and will play on Internet Explorer but there is an issue with other browsers which will not accept player plugins.
 Midi files are tiny which is why I used them but are not supported on all players.
 For this reason I am now using mp3 files which are huge by comparison but widely accepted and, if your browser doesn't accept player plugins I am putting a link in to the file so you can play the mp3 file on whatever player you are using.
 All new songs will now be coded for this format.

 The 1966 Grampian publication encouraged Alfie Collins of the Bristol Exploration Club to publish his own songbook with the scores which he laboriously wrote out by hand.
 It took him until 1984 and even then it was incomplete.
 I used to play the piano for the Hunters singers accompanied by Alfie, who has now passed away, as have other old singers, so recording these songs needed to be done before the knowledge was lost.
 If you are one of the singers and wish to add to this collection or indeed correct a mistake, then please send me a message.

-This collection is largely complete in as far as these caving songs (as opposed to purely bawdy songs) are the only ones that I can remember being sung in the Hunters (with the exception of the first one on the list which was written in 2010), however, there are others, some more recent and from other caving areas which I might add on request and you can find them here.
+This collection is largely complete in as far as these caving songs (as opposed to purely bawdy songs) are the only ones that I can remember being sung in the Hunters, however, there are others, some more recent and from other caving areas which I might add on request and you can find them here.